Kim Jong-un appears slimmer in North Korea's 73-year-old fashion show and draws attention from experts

-PYONGYANG — During the parade for the 73rd anniversary of North Korea’s founding, it wasn’t just workers in protective suits, alluding to fighting the pandemic — rather than the traditional display of their military power — who drew attention.
+PYONGYANG — During the parade for the 73rd anniversary of North Korea’s founding, it wasn’t just workers in protective gear, alluding to fighting the pandemic — rather than the traditional display of the country’s military power — who drew attention.
 Kim Jong-un also stood out for his appearance, and his change was noticeable both in the slimmer look and in a more energetic posture, in the opinion of experts consulted by the international press.

 “His face is clearly thinner and he’s moving much more vigorously,” said Park Won-gon, a professor of North Korean studies at Ewha Womans University in Seoul, according to CBS. — Considering the political system of the North, where the supreme leader decides everything, Kim’s health is an extremely important security issue.